 A MEMBER of the committee investigating the 1990 murder of Foreign Affairs minister Dr. Robert Ouko has dismissed the committee’s report recently hurriedly pieced together in Mombasa as “total rubbish” tailored to fix former President Daniel arap Moi and Nicholas Biwott.

-Samuel Moroto, at the same time, challenged committee chairman Gor Sunguh to declare why he refused to be investigated in connection with the Ouko murder following revelations that he served as the campaign manager to the late minister during the 1988 General Election and later switched to his political rival, the late Joab Omino under unclear circumstances.
+Samuel Moroto, at the same time, challenged committee chairman Gor Sungu to declare why he refused to be investigated in connection with the Ouko murder following revelations that he served as the campaign manager to the late minister during the 1988 General Election and later switched to his political rival, the late Joab Omino under unclear circumstances.

-When contacted, Sunguh refused to be drawn into the war of words with Moroto and claimed that some powerful individuals implicated in the murder of the late Ouko were out to kill the committee report.
+When contacted, Sungu refused to be drawn into the war of words with Moroto and claimed that some powerful individuals implicated in the murder of the late Ouko were out to kill the committee report.

-But Moroto rubbished allegations by Sunguh that he flew to Nairobi to consult Kanu MPs who later bribed him to cause chaos in the committee which was then compiling its final report at a Kilifi hotel.
+But Moroto rubbished allegations by Sungu that he flew to Nairobi to consult Kanu MPs who later bribed him to cause chaos in the committee which was then compiling its final report at a Kilifi hotel.

 Moroto charged that nothing meaningful will come from the committee since some of its members had their minds firmly fixed on incriminating Messrs Moi and Biwott on allegations based on hearsay.